CovenantUrch/ec2-to-rds-mariadb-migration/README.md

 <br />

 When prompted for the database password, paste the dbPassword value from the Secrets Manager secrets.
-To confirm that mysqldump succeeded, run the ls command in the terminal.
+To confirm that mysqldump succeeded, run the "ls" command in the terminal.
-To see the contents of the file, run the cat CafeDbDump.sql command.
+To see the contents of the file, run the "cat CafeDbDump.sql" command.

 <h3>In the next step, you import this data into the new RDS database.</h3>